Sebazzz/ANET-ET4Pro-Marlin/README.md

-# Marlin for ET4/5 series 3D printers
+# Marlin for the Anet ET4 Pro

-This project is an effort to try to adapt the Anet ET4/ET5 motherboard and display for use with Marlin.
+This project is an effort to try to adapt Marlin for use with the Anet ET4 Pro.
+This project is based on the [original fork of Marlin](https://github.com/davidtgbe/Marlin) modified to make it directly usable for Anet ET4 Pro printers.

 Anyone can contribute to completing this project.
 Feedback is also welcome.

 ## Current status